rokartnaz/WhooshSearch/README.md

 ## About

    WhooshSearch is a ST3 plugin which allows to index sublime projects of any size and to search for any string of text within a project blazingly fast.
 Search results are presented as a standard ST3 "Find Results" view with an ability to jump into files containing search hits.
+WhooshSearch plugin is extremely useful for working on huge projects or on codebases located remotely with high ping latency.

    WhooshSearch uses [Whoosh Search Engine](https://whoosh.readthedocs.io/en/latest/index.html) code under the hood and does not require any additional software for its work.
 Just install the plugin and enjoy!